oroinc/documentation/bundles/commerce/CookieConsentBundle/index.rst

 #.
 Click **Update Cache** on the top right.
 #.
 Once cache is updated, the translated banner will be displayed in the storefront.

+.. admonition:: Business Tip

+   Do you want to use advanced technologies to drive |digital transformation in manufacturing|?
+Our guide offers relevant tips, examples, and pitfalls to avoid.

 **Related Topics**

 * :ref:`Cookie Consent Banner <frontstore-guide--cookie-banner>`
 * :ref:`Configure Consent Banner <configuration--guide--commerce--configuration--cookie-consents>`

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin